Optimal Linear Sofic Approximations Of Countable Groups: Introduction

 \begin{remark} The notion of metric approximation can also be defined using the notion of metric ultraproducts.
-This alternative definition allows one to avoid limiting processes that require passing to a subsequence, and thereby certain simplifying arguments, see \cite{AP17} for examples.
-Since this point of view will not provide us with any special advantages, we will not elaborate on this point. \end{remark}
+This alternative definition allows one to avoid limiting processes that require passing to subsequences, and thereby simplifies certain arguments, see \cite{AP17} for examples.
+Since this point of view will not provide us with any special advantages, we will not use this definition. \end{remark}